gofynd/fdk-client-golang/documentation/APPLICATION.md

-Fetch active payment gateway along with customer id for cards payments.
+Use this API to retrieve an active payment aggregator along with the Customer ID.
+This is applicable for cards payments only.

 *Success Response:*

-Object of payment gateway and customer id
+Success.
+Returns an active payment gateway.
+Check the example shown below or refer `ActiveCardPaymentGatewayResponse` for more details.

 Schema: `ActiveCardPaymentGatewayResponse`